eoger/dist-prime-fact/README.md

 ## What is this ?

-This is a distributed prime factorization system, it processes 64 bits integers.
+This is a distributed prime factorization system, it processes 64 bit integers.
-One PC acts as a master, the other PCs are the slaves (workers).
+One PC acts as the master, the other PCs are slaves (workers).
 The master connects to all workers and sends them numbers to crunch.

 ## How to

 1. Put the numbers you want to factorize in numbers.txt.
 (1 number per line)
-2. Put all the IPs of the workers in ips.txt.
+2. Put all the workers IPs in ips.txt.
 (1 IP per line)
 3. Start the *esclave* program on the workers.
 4. Start the *maitre* program on the master PC.